Conditioning Your Horse

 As per the CFIA, animal disease categories include:

-Animal owners, veterinarians and laboratories are required to immediately report the presence of an animal that is contaminated or suspected of being contaminated with one of the Federally Reportable Diseases in Canada to a CFIA district veterinarian.
+Animal owners, veterinarians and laboratories are required to immediately report the presence of an animal that is contaminated or suspected of being contaminated with one of the Federally Reportable Diseases in Canada.

 In general, immediately notifiable diseases are diseases exotic to Canada for which there are no control or eradication programs.
 Only laboratories are required to contact the CFIA regarding the suspicion or diagnosis of one of these diseases.